xinjiav3/NileBrownGame/navigation/authentication/profile.md

            body: { password },
            message: 'password-message', // Adjust the message area as needed
            callback: () => {
-                alert("You updated your password, so you will automatically be logged out.
-Be sure to remember your password!");
                console.log('Password updated successfully!');
-               window.updatePasswordField(password);
                window.location.href = '/portfolio_2025/login'